scusi/vmray/README.md

 go get github.com/scusi/vmray
 ```

-Here is a short and very simple example how to use this module to upload a file to an vmray instance via tha (old) API.
+Here is a short and very simple example how to use this module to upload a file to an vmray instance via the (old) API.

 ```go
 // vmray simple upload example